jmejia22/BrainTumorClassification/README.md

 </p>

 The next step would be to load in the necessary files onto your own Google Drive.
-Specifically, the next step would be to upload the `data` folder as well as the three `.py` files, located in the `py` folder, into Colab Notebooks.
+Specifically, you need to upload the `data` folder as well as the three `.py` files, located in the `py` folder of this repository, into Colab Notebooks.
 Within the `data` folder, there are two additional folders, `tumor_data` and `no_tumor`. `tumor_data` contains the .mat files downloaded from [figshare](https://figshare.com/articles/dataset/brain_tumor_dataset/1512427). `no_tumor` data was downloaded from [Kaggle](https://www.kaggle.com/sartajbhuvaji/brain-tumor-classification-mri).
+These two folders contain the brain MRI images of patients with tumors and patients without.

 <p align="center">